Bjørn Arild Gram: 2022

 On 15 September, the Red Party expressed concerns about revelations that the government had been open to the possibility of the Norwegian Intelligence Service imposing telecommunications and network companies to give them copies of data communications that reach outside the Norwegian border.
 To NRK, Gram said that Norway isn't capable enough to defend itself against espionage, sabotage, terrorism planning and cyber operations.
 He also asserted that it was important for defence purposes for a system like the one revealed, to be in place.

 A day after the Auditor General of Norway Karl Eirik Schjøtt-Pedersen presented a report into the Norwegian Army's information system, Gram released a statement in response, stating: "The findings of the National Audit Office are very serious.
 We share the National Audit Office's understanding of reality, and what the National Audit Office has pointed out matches our own findings.
 It is nevertheless the case that the Armed Forces and the defence sector resolve the day-to-day tasks.
 The National Audit Office also points this out".

 At a press conference on 20 October, alongside prime minister Jonas Gahr Støre and justice minister Emilie Enger Mehl; Gram assured that the Norwegian Army had put in measures as soon as in December 2021 to strengthen itself.
 He further informed that the Norwegian Intelligence Service had received more supplies, and that the skies and territorial waters were being heavily patrolled.
 He also sympathised with concerns about the situation in Europe, and added that "we won't be scared".

 On 2 November, Gram expressed that Swedish and Finnish NATO membership would change Norway's role in the organisation, which would include new investment necessities.
-He was also open to Norway and Iceland joining the Joint Force Command Norfolk and the necessity of expanding it's headquarters.
+He was also open to Norway and Iceland joining the Joint Force Command Norfolk and the necessity of expanding its headquarters.

 On 10 November, Gram expressed that the command structure of the Norwegian Army should be changed, while also admitting that the army was struggling with management.
 This sentiment was shared by Chief of Defence Eirik Kristoffersen.
-Gram notably suggested a change where the Norwegian Defence Estates Agency should work directly for the army rather then for the Ministry of Defence.
+Gram notably suggested a change where the Norwegian Defence Estates Agency should work directly for the army rather than for the Ministry of Defence.
 The same day, he announced that Norway would be donating 1,5 NOK to the British-led International Fund for Ukraine, which will help Ukraine buy more weapons and equipment.
 According to Gram, this would make Norway the second largest donor for the fund besides the United Kingdom.